Information? Contact a Physician

 - Cold intolerance

-Many women have the symptoms of low thyroid hormones but are told that their lab tests are "normal" and that there is not a problem.
-That's because conventional medicine often only looks at TSH and may not be using the most current cut-off levels even for that.
+In conventional medical practice, blood tests for thyroid disorders often only look at TSH levels and may not be using the most current benchmark levels for that particular hormone.
 In 2002, the Society of Endocrinologists announced that the standard testing ranges for TSH were inaccurate and that many people with hypothyroidism were undiagnosed.
 To this day, many thyroid lab tests have not been corrected to test for the accurate range of thyroid hormone levels.

-Unlike most doctors, physicians and endocrinologists in the BodyLogicMD network measure free T3 and free T4 levels as well as TSH.
-They also check for thyroid antibodies, which can help determine the presence of an autoimmune thyroid disorder.
-If such a disorder is diagnosed quickly, treatment may be able to prevent permanent damage to your thyroid gland.
+Unlike most doctors, practitioners of the BodyLogicMD network measure free T3 and free T4 levels as well as TSH.
+At BodyLogicMD, your physician will also check for thyroid antibodies, which can help determine the presence of an autoimmune thyroid disorder.
+If such a disorder is diagnosed quickly, treatment may be able to prevent permanent damage to your thyroid gland and reduce the risk of thyroid cancer.

-In the BodyLogicMD network, doctors take a more thorough approach to treating thyroid disorders.
-They don't just look for "adequate" or "normal" ranges, but aim to keep your thyroid hormone levels in an optimal range, so you can feel your best.
-And they use the most effective combination of thyroid hormones.
+Within the BodyLogicMD network, doctors take a more thorough approach to treating thyroid disorders.
+You will not leave the office with a blanket diagnosis of "adequate" or "normal."
+Instead, each physician carefully examines your results and strives to achieve or maintain your thyroid hormone levels in an optimal range, so you feel your best.

-In traditional medicine, hypothyroidism is generally treated with synthetic T4, which can correct your T4 and TSH levels.
+Thyroid disorder treatments may include iodine supplements, thyroid hormones, and even desiccated thyroid hormone from animals.
+Typically, hypothyroidism is treated with synthetic T4, which can correct your T4 and TSH levels.
 However, many people cannot efficiently convert T4 to T3.
 This is a problem because T3 is the more active form of thyroid hormone.
-Even if your T4 and TSH levels are optimal, if your T3 levels are imbalanced, you may still experience symptoms.
+Even if your T4 and TSH levels are optimal, a decreased T3 level, may still cause symptoms.
+The expert physicians of the BodyLogicMD network know that it takes a thorough investigation of the condition and affected hormones, as well as a customized regimen of bioidentical thyroid hormones to achieve balance.